Hormones (endocrine system)

 Insulin is a balancing hormone that is released when blood sugar levels become too high encouraging the extra energy to be taken up by muscle and fat cells.

-At the beginning of an exercise session food should be avoided (including energy drinks, gels and bars), because during exercise the body suppresses insulin release, therefore if insulin levels are high before exercise this will encourage glycogen storage in the cells (fat, muscle etc) instead of using glycogen as a calorie burning energy source to aid weight loss and increase fitness levels through cells energy burning.
+At the beginning of an exercise session food should be avoided (including energy drinks, gels and bars), because during exercise the body suppresses insulin release, therefore if insulin levels are high before exercise this will encourage glycogen storage in the cells (fat, muscle) instead of using glycogen as a calorie burning energy source to aid weight loss and increase fitness levels through cells burning calorific energy.

 Testosterone is a steroid type hormone produced by the Leydig cells located within the testes of males and the ovaries in females, in both genders small amounts of testosterone are also produced by the adrenal glands.
 Testosterone produces muscle protein re synthesis to help repair any muscle damaged from exercising, and promote muscle growth.